jondavid-black/blackboard/docs/index.md

-# Whiteboard Documentation
+# Blackboard Documentation

-Welcome to the Whiteboard project documentation.
+Welcome to the Blackboard project documentation.

 ## Overview

-Whiteboard is a collaborative whiteboard application allowing users to draw shapes, lines, text, and manipulate the canvas via pan/zoom.
+Blackboard is a collaborative blackboard application allowing users to draw shapes, lines, text, and manipulate the canvas via pan/zoom.

 ## Architecture